Lakshkrish03/Home-Loan-default-Prediction/README.md

 * Are there any potential biases in the dataset that could affect the performance and fairness of the predictive models? <br>
 * Can patterns in the applicant's employment history predict the likelihood of defaulting on a home loan?<br>
 * Do certain types of housing situations or family statuses affect the probability of default?<br>
-* Are there any correlations between the condition or characteristics of the property and the risk of default?<br>